CtrlK

 Based on the skill's description, can an agent find and select it at the right time?
 Clear, specific descriptions lead to better discovery.

 This is a strong, domain-specific description that effectively lists concrete capabilities and uses natural terminology that practitioners would recognize.
-Its main weakness is the lack of an explicit 'Use when...' clause, which would help Claude know precisely when to select this skill.
-The technical specificity and distinctiveness are excellent.
+Its main weakness is the absence of an explicit 'Use when...' clause, which would help Claude know precisely when to select this skill.
+The technical specificity and distinctiveness are excellent for a niche scientific computing skill.

 Suggestions

-Add an explicit 'Use when...' clause, e.g., 'Use when the user asks about metabolic modeling, flux balance analysis, COBRA methods, or working with SBML genome-scale models.'
+Add an explicit 'Use when...' clause, e.g., 'Use when the user asks about metabolic modeling, flux balance analysis, constraint-based reconstruction, or working with SBML/genome-scale models.'

 DimensionReasoningScore